| Hometown | Civilian Occupation |

 First Aerial Victory & Final Mission

 During the end of December and early January 1945, the 310th Fighter Squadron performed a variety of missions, including patrol, convoy cover, fighter sweeps, ground attack, and escorting bombers.
-On January 3, 1945, the squadron strafed enemy aircraft at Clark Field on Luzon.
+On January 3, 1945, the squadron strafed enemy aircraft at Clark Field on Luzon, though Dugan did not participate in that mission.
 The following day, 2nd Lieutenant Fred D. Shipley (1922–1989) scored the squadron’s first confirmed aerial victory while escorting a friendly convoy near Tubile (Tubili) Point, Mindoro.

 Lieutenant Dugan was credited with the 310th Fighter Squadron’s second confirmed aerial victory on January 7, 1945, while flying as the wingman for his squadron commander, Major Howard A. Tuman (1919–2012).
+According to his flight records, it was his 56th combat mission.
 The P-47s took off at 0717 hours to provide cover for a convoy sailing west of Mindoro.
 The Thunderbolts arrived over the ships around 0730.
 Around 0840, a Mitsubishi Ki-21 bomber, known to the Allies as a Sally, appeared.
 In his report, Lieutenant Dugan wrote:

 We were 15 miles north of the convoy when we spotted anti-aircraft fire from the convoy.
 We immediately headed for the convoy and spotted one SALLY twin engine bomber at 6000 feet, heading north.
 We did a 180 degree turn and started a stern chase.
 We closed after about a three mile chase and Major Tuman got him in range.
 He fired a burst starting at 200 yards and closing to 0 feet.
 I saw many hits around the cockpit and wing roots, and smoke coming from the left engine.
 Major Tuman went over the top of the SALLY, as the SALLY pushed his nose down to the left.